K-groups of reciprocity functors: Computations

 \begin{remark} \begin{enumerate} \item The above corollary should be compared to the results \cite[Thm 2.2]{RS} and \cite[Thm.
 6.1]{Akhtar} (see also \cite[12.3 - 12.5]{KY} for the case in which $x$ is the spectrum of a perfect field).
 In particular in the projective case we get for all $S$-points $x$

 where the K-group on the right is the Somekawa-type K-group defined by \name{Raskind}-\name{Spie\ss} and \name{Akhtar} in \cite[Def.
-2.1.1]{RS} and \cite[3.1]{Akhtar}. \item Identifying $\G_m$ with $\sC H^1(S,1)$ one easily checks that the product structure on higher Chow groups induces a multi-linear map of reciprocity functors (in the sense of Definition \ref{defn-MLmapRF}, notice that the condition (L3) is automatic since we are in $\RF_1$)
+2.1.1]{RS} and \cite[3.1]{Akhtar}. \item One can proof Corollary \ref{cor-tensor-chow} also in a direct way without using the motivic machinery of Voevodsky.
+Indeed, identifying $\G_m$ with $\sC H^1(S,1)$ one easily checks that the product structure on higher Chow groups induces a multi-linear map of reciprocity functors in the sense of Definition \ref{defn-MLmapRF}

+(Notice that the condition (L3) is automatic since we are in $\RF_1$.)
 Hence we get a map from $\T({\rm LHS})$ to the RHS and one can prove by hand that this is an isomorphism in a similar way as in \cite{RS} and \cite{Akhtar}. \end{enumerate} \end{remark}